Code-Institute-Submissions/nfepb-Portfolio-Project-2-JavaScript_DecResub/README.md

 - No resolution found: improve site performance.
 - Display an outcome message when the timer is running out explaining the computer score incremented.
 - Error message in the console `Error with Permissions-Policy header: Origin trial controlled feature not enabled: 'interest-cohort'.`.
 This error message is caused by GitHub hosted pages.
 GitHub disables FLoC, which is Google's 3rd party cookie alternative.
 [Source StackOverflow](https://stackoverflow.com/questions/69619035/error-with-permissions-policy-header-unrecognized-feature-interest-cohort)
+- Have a modal appear to display the rules with more contrast.
+[Webdesign Tutplus code](https://webdesign.tutsplus.com/tutorials/how-to-build-flexible-modal-dialogs-with-html-css-and-javascript--cms-33500)

 ---